High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Application to unsteady combustion with detailed chemistry

 Figure \ref{fig:chimie_complexe:adaptation} shows the complete transient for the surface temperature and the time step evolution for various values of $rtol$.
 We see that the change in time step is smooth, except for low tolerances when the time step becomes large, causing convergence issues.
 The temporal evolution of the surface temperature is well resolved even with relatively large values of $rtol$.
 Figure \ref{fig:chimie_complexe:comparaison:work-precision} shows the comparison of the computational time required to achieve a given level of error $\epsilon_{T_\surface}$, both with fixed time steps (blue lines) and adaptive time stepping (orange lines).
 Here, adaptive schemes do not seem to improve the performance globally.
 ESDIRK-54A is the best performing adaptive method, however it only becomes the fastest method overall for a very low level of error $\epsilon_{T_\surface} \leq 10^{-5}$.
 Its computational time is relatively close to the one of its fixed time step implementation.
 We observe that, for a given increase in accuracy, adaptive methods have a lower increase in computational time compared to their fixed time step counterparts.

-This comparison is slightly unfair, because we had no a priori knowledge of the time step needed to properly resolve the transient.
-Without dynamic time adaptation, the time step would have typically been limited so that the CFL number is reasonably low, e.g. 1 to 10.
-The time step corresponding to $CFL=1$ is around $7\times 10^{-8}$ s, which is much lower than the time step required to achieve a good accuracy with most methods.
-A simulation has been carried out only on the first 0.03 s of the transient, with CKN and a time step set such that $CFL=10$.
+This comparison is however slightly unfair, because we had no a priori knowledge of the time step needed to properly resolve the transient.
+Also, the characteristic times of the dynamics does not vary much , as we can see from the small variations of the adapted time step in Figure \ref{fig:chimie_complexe:adaptation}.
+Furthermore, the pressure step is sufficiently low so that nonlinearities remain small, allowing for very few Jacobian updates to be performed when using fixed time steps.
+Without dynamic adaptation, the time step would have typically been limited so that the CFL number is reasonably low, e.g. 1 to 10.
+A unitary $\mathrm{CFL}$ corresponds to $\Delta t \approx 7\times 10^{-8}$ s, which is much lower than the time step required to achieve a good accuracy with most methods.
+A simulation has been carried out only on the first 0.03 s of the transient, with CKN and a time step set such that $\mathrm{CFL}=10$.
 The computational time was 660 s.
 An equivalently well resolved transient can be obtained with ESDIRK-54A and $rtol=10^{-5}$ in only 11 s.
 As we can see in Figure \ref{fig:chimie_complexe:adaptation}, even a less stringent tolerance would also be sufficient.
-From an engineering point of view, this represents a 60 times speedup, due to the fact that the time adaptation will automatically choose the relevant time step values.
-This adaptation ensures the problem is well resolved, while reaching CFL numbers that one would usually never trust to yield accurate unsteady results.
+From an engineering point of view, this represents a 60 times speed-up, due to the fact that the time adaptation will automatically choose the relevant time step values.
+This guarantees a proper accuracy, while reaching CFL numbers that one would usually never trust to yield accurate unsteady results.
 Finally, time adaptation based on embedded methods automatically detects a slowdown of the dynamics as the solution stabilises and is able to increase the time step accordingly, whereas the CFL number stays roughly constant and cannot be an efficient time-step controlling criterion in that situation.
 This gain in engineering time is not quantifiable precisely, however it is definitely important.